ruchika216/NeonPM/README.md

 ## Screens and Workflows

 ### Landing & Auth
-- Landing page with hero + auth form; click “Try Demo” to auto-login.
+- Landing page with hero + auth form; click "Try Demo" to auto-login.
+- Theme toggle available on landing page for immediate theme preference
 - Authentication is local (no backend).
 A user is persisted as `user` in localStorage.

-### Dashboard
+### Dashboard 📊
-- Stats and charts (Recharts), quick actions, communication hub (chat + call placeholders), upcoming meetings, recent activity, recent projects.
+The dashboard serves as your command center with comprehensive project insights:

+**Analytics & Metrics:**
+- Interactive charts powered by Recharts showing project progress, task distribution, and team performance
+- Key performance indicators: total projects, active tasks, team members, completion rates
+- Visual progress tracking with area charts, pie charts, and bar graphs

+**Quick Actions Hub:**
+- One-click access to create new projects, tasks, and meetings
+- Quick navigation to recent activities and urgent items
+- Communication center with integrated chat and video call options

+**Activity Overview:**
+- Recent project updates and task completions
+- Upcoming meeting notifications and calendar integration
+- Team activity feed showing who's working on what

+**Project Showcase:**
+- Recent projects with progress indicators and quick access buttons
+- Status-based filtering and priority highlighting
+- Direct navigation to project details and team collaboration

 ### Projects
 - Search, filter (status, priority), sort (recent/progress/name).